luke-a-rogers/pbsedm/README.md

 This package complements our new paper:

 Edwards, A.M, L.A.
 Rogers, and C.A.
 Holt (2024).
-Explaining empirical dynamic modelling using verbal, graphical and mathematical approaches.
-Ecology and Evolution, 14:e10903, 1-12. https://doi.org/10.1002/ece3.10903
+Explaining empirical dynamic modelling using verbal, graphical and mathematical approaches. *Ecology and Evolution*, 14:e10903, 1-12. https://doi.org/10.1002/ece3.10903

-Part of the Supporting Information is a narrated movie (based on animations produced by this package), downloadable [here](https://onlinelibrary.wiley.com/action/downloadSupplement?doi=10.1002%2Fece3.10903&file=ece310903-sup-0002-MovieS1.zip).
+Part of the Supporting Information is a narrated movie (based on animations produced by this package), downloadable [here](https://onlinelibrary.wiley.com/action/downloadSupplement?doi=10.1002%2Fece3.10903&file=ece310903-sup-0002-MovieS1.zipo).

 The package implements the simplex and S-map algorithms of empirical dynamic modelling (EDM), and creates visualisations to help understand the methods, for example: